Mama June’s Flabby Skin From Massive Weight Loss The Least Of Her Worries?

 — Weight Loss Tips (@Loos_Fat) March 7, 2017

-While June’s very flabby arms, stomach and legs are a problem for her, it seems she has bigger fish to fry when it comes to her family.
-Anna hasn’t spoken to her mother since Christmas and her ex’s fiancee is accusing her of bad parenting, according to Us Weekly.
+While June’s very flabby arms, stomach, and legs are a problem for her, it seems she has bigger fish to fry when it comes to her family.
+Anna hasn’t spoken to her mother since Christmas, and her ex’s fiancee is accusing her of bad parenting, according to Us Weekly.
 On Friday’s episode of Mama June From Not To Hot, this very outspoken mother got her gander up when Mike “Sugar Bear” Thompson’s fiancee claimed that June is out too much of the time.

-Jennifer Lamb, who is planning to marry Sugar Bear, June’s ex, claims that June is reverting back into her old eating habits as well as never being home.
+Jennifer Lamb, who is planning to marry Sugar Bear, June’s ex, claims that June is reverting into her old eating habits as well as never being home.
 Honey Boo Boo, whose real name is Alana, is very concerned that her mother is trying to be someone that she is not.
 The quest for fame has gone too far, worries Alana and June’s other daughter, Lauryn “Pumpkin” Shannon.

 Mama June Considers Boob Job With Skin Removal Surgery on 'From Not to Hot' — Which Bra Size Will She Choose? https://t.co/GutMVrecQ5 pic.twitter.com/nyhWaIaHc5